realm/realm-dotnet/README.md

 ##User install contents##

 - the tightCSDLL dll file (a c++ DLL), which has the tightdb.lib files built into it
-- the tightdbCS.dll file (a C# managed DLL), which contains the classes a C# tightdb user will use, and which cals tightCSDLL ot get things done.
+- the tightdbCS.dll file (a C# managed DLL), which contains the classes a C# tightdb user will use, and which calls tightCSDLL ot get things done.
 The marshalling calls to tightCSDLL are placed in a protected area of the source, the customre do not have access to these calls, only the provided C# classes and methods.
 - the unit test for tightdbCS (to be done)
 - a project with some sample code similar to the web tutorial (to be done)
 - a readme.txt file explaining step-by-step how to create a new project that uses tightdbCS, as well as how to integrate tightdbCS in an already created project